thinking-with-computers/ludus-spec/memory.md

 ::sigh:: Oh, well.

+##### Yet another set of thoughts
+The example above can, perhaps, be fixed with a less naive strategy.
+Instead of doing the thing where you calculate a ref count line by line, you can count it block by block.
+The interpreter can easily tell if the return value gets bound.
+If it doesn't, no need to touch any ref counts at all!
+If it does, then you can effectively follow the reference graph and increment reference counts as you move things from the stack to the heap.

+This is a bit premature, but the idea is to start with a simple reference counting situation and then decide how to make it more sophisticated once we actually get to real use.

+Finally, one thing I think is worth noting is that dealing with cycles may just also be a thing we don't worry about.
+Memory leaks, shmemory leaks!

 #### STM
 One difference between `var`s and `ref`s is that `ref`s implement STM. `swap!` takes a `ref` and a function.
 Here's what happens conceptually: